Women's Air Force: WAF Band

 The 543rd Air Force Band (WAF) was organized in January 1951 by Colonel George S. Howard, Chief of Bands and Music for the Air Force.
 Eighteen women musicians were directed by Private First Class Mary Divens.
 In December 1951, MaryBelle Johns Nissly was recruited by Howard to return to military life at the rank of captain to be given the tasks of conductor and commander of the WAF Band.
 Nissly had left Army service in 1946 as a warrant officer and had previously gained attention as a sergeant by starting the first Women's Army Band at Fort Des Moines in 1942 while she was with the Women's Auxiliary Air Corps (WAAC).

 In its ten-year lifespan, the WAF Band was served by some 235 women musicians with approximately 50 members at any one time.
 Attrition from the organization was often caused by marriage, as band members were required to be single.
 They also had to be white; the Air Force knew the WAF Band would be touring the segregated Deep South and they did not want to cross the race barrier.
 Concerts were played all over the nation, including Hawaii, Alaska and Puerto Rico.
 At least one concert took them to Mexico.

 The band marched in Eisenhower's two inaugurations, played in the freezing cold for JFK's inauguration and appeared occasionally on live television broadcasts.
-Home base for the WAF Band was first Lackland, moving in 1953 to Bolling AFB in Washington, DC, where, by Air Force Regulation 190-21, published June 13, 1955, they were officially designated "United States WAF Band", acknowledging their de facto status as USAF representatives rather than their former status as a simple base band.
+Home base for the WAF Band was first Lackland, moving in 1953 to Bolling AFB in Washington, D.C., where, by Air Force Regulation 190-21, published June 13, 1955, they were officially designated "United States WAF Band", acknowledging their de facto status as USAF representatives rather than their former status as a simple base band.
 Their official mission became to "assist, within their capabilities, in promoting Air Force objectives and enhancing the prestige of the Air Force and the United States."
 This meant there were now two bands serving as ambassadors of the USAF: the all-male Air Force Band and the WAF Band.